isabelandreatta1/Personal-Learning/Java Beginner.md

 We want to make sure we are using the right variable for what it will contain.
 This is so our value will just fit in.
 Code does work if you use a variable that is larger, but it is a waste and we want faster programs.

+The difference between String and other variables (such as int) is that String is a class and other are primitive.
+Primitive means that it is already built in Java and is like a box that contains values.
+A class is more like an address or a reference to something.
+This is conveninent since we don't know exactly how much a our text will be for our String.

 ## String
 ```javascript
 public class Application {